 2. Ancestral Code

-The Ghanaian poet and storyteller Gameli Tordzro and his Kenyan friend poet and teacher Nancy Ndeke respond to each other’s poems delving deep into an explorative conversation.
-They explore real life experiences of treasured opportunities, enrichment and memory.
-The book captures a concentrated and in-depth conversation in a poetic dialogue rarely published.
-The Gameli Tordzro and Nancy Ndeke lead the way into a new poetry genre: 'African Conversationist Poetry'.
+This first volume of the series is an explorative poetic conversation on Gameli Tordzro’s concept of Treasured Opportunity, Mutual Enrichment and the phenomenon of Memories.
+The Ghanaian poet and storyteller Gameli Tordzro and his Kenyan friend poet and teacher Nancy Ndeke respond to each other’s poems delving deep into an explorative conversation that takes the reader on a complex journey of new perceptions.
+They explore real life experiences of treasured opportunities, enrichment and memory, in a concentrated and an in-depth conversation through a new poetic dialogue rarely carried out by conversationist poets.

 "There is something wonderfully reassuring, almost comforting, about the pace and rhythm of this collection.
 It starts gently, tentatively, as the authors introduce themselves to one another and slowly become acquainted through exchanges of emails and a meeting in Kenya.
 But the mutual respect and synergies of work and thought build quickly, through conversations about the ways in which their paths have come to cross and moments of mutual enrichment."

-The next call for poems will be live after the launch of the our first volume Funtunfunefu 'Synched' on the 4th of September.
-Please return here for updates, videos and photographs of the launch event and the next call for poems.
-Just click on the button below to explore our Events page
+The next call for poems will be live after the launch of the our third volume NKYINKYIM 'Turning and Twisting, We Come Out Right' Please return here regularly for updates in text, videos and photographs of our special events and the next call for poems.
+Just click on the button below to explore our Events.